 There are multiple ways and degrees the need for control can manifest, ranging from simply not relating well to other people to being a “clean freak” to even having a personality disorder.
 Control has more to do with conflicts at a deeper level than with managing outcomes for the sake of good results, according to Jennifer Hains, a licensed clinical professional counselor.
 Control can be linked to subconscious issues related to self-esteem, fear of failure, and previous anxiety-provoking or judgmental childhood environments and experiences.

-To determine whether your need for control is having too adverse of an impact on your life, there are a few questions you can ask yourself.
-For instance, do you often find yourself:
+To determine whether your need for control is having too adverse of an impact on your life, there are a few signs to spot it.
+They include:

 If more than a few of these behaviors sound like you, it may be time to find the balance between holding on and letting go and getting to the root of your controlling nature.